Rich Little: Las Vegas career

+Other appearances since 2000

 Little was the host for the 2007 White House Correspondents' Association dinner.
 Although President George W. Bush was reported to have enjoyed Little's performance, it was panned by some reviewers for "his ancient jokes and impressions of dead people (Johnny Carson, Richard Nixon, and Ronald Reagan)."

-Little appeared as a guest star in Futurama: Bender's Game, playing his own celebrity head: "This is Rich Little, impersonating Howard Cosell."
-In 1998, Little was inducted into Canada's Walk of Fame, and was inducted into the Casino Legends Hall of Fame in 1999, and was given a star on the Las Vegas Walk of Stars in 2005.
+Little appeared as a guest star in Futurama season two episode "Raging Bender" and the film Futurama: Bender's Game, playing his own celebrity head, impersonating Howard Cosell.

 In 2017, Little released his memoir, Little by Little: People I Have Known and Been.
 In 2021, CBS News Sunday Morning profiled Little; during the interview, he stated he believed it was the first time he had been on network television in 30 years, and hoped it would "go over well!"

 In 2018, he appeared as himself in the documentary They'll Love Me When I'm Dead about Orson Welles' final film The Other Side of the Wind.
-Little was in the original 1974 cast but left for other commitments and his scenes were reshot using Peter Bogdanovich playing the part.
+Little was in the original 1974 cast but left for other commitments and his scenes were reshot with Peter Bogdanovich playing the part.
 Bogdanovich completed directing the film in 2018 after Welles died in 1985.
 Little is credited as a party guest in The Other Side of the Wind.

+Little was a frequent guest on Huckabee, former Arkansas Governor Mike Huckabee's talk show on the Trinity Broadcast Network, having appeared more often than any other guest.
+His last appearance was on the series finale, January 11, 2025.

+Honours

+Little was named "Comedy Star of the Year" by the American Guild of Variety Artists in 1974.

+He was given a star on the Hollywood Walk of Fame in 1983.

+In 1998, Little was inducted into Canada's Walk of Fame, and into the Casino Legends Hall of Fame in 1999.
+He was given a star on the Las Vegas Walk of Stars in 2005.